JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/float_to_text.rst

 ------

 - **Number** - The number to be converted.
-- **Min Length** - The minimum number of numbers in the output text.
+- **Min Length** - The minimum number of characters in the output text.
 If The number is too short, zeroes are inserted to the left of the number to match the input minimum.
-- **Decimals** - The number of decimals in the number, if it exceed the number of bytes of the input number, zeroes are inserted at the end.
+- **Decimals** - The number of decimal numbers in the output text, if it exceed the number of decimals of the input number, zeroes are inserted at the end.
-- **Insert Sign** - A boolean which if true, a plus sign will be added to the left of the number if it was positive.
+- **Insert Sign** - A boolean which if true, a plus sign will be added to the left of the number if it was positive and negative otherwise.

 Outputs
 -------